vaibhavrajsingh2001/random-confession-generator/readme.md

-# Random fake stuff generator using fake Indian names.
+# Random stuff generatoR.

-*The main aim of this script is to just act as a skeleton for generating random stuff and posting them in places like google forms.*
+*The main aim of this script is to just act as a skeleton for generating random stuff and posting them in places like google forms which aim to spam individuals.*

 Some of my friends were troubled by some confession pages of our institute, so made this random confessions generator that bombarded the google forms of those pages.